peter88213/nvhelp-de/source/getting_started.rst

    auxiliary files such as timelines or project-related configuration files for tools and plugins.

-It is not mandatory, but we should then enter a title and the author's name.
+It is not mandatory, but we should then enter a Titel and the author's name.
 Perhaps also a description of our idea.
 To get started right away, we will postpone the remaining project settings until later.